 Inhabitants of Taka Lafia Karshi Community in Karu Local Government of Nasarawa State, continue to narrate how they are dying because the only hospital in their area has since collapsed.

-This is the terrible situation in Taka community hospital even as the Nasarawa state government in its 2021 allocated N12 billion expenditure to healthcare.
+This is the terrible situation in Taka community hospital even as the Nasarawa state government in 2021 allocated N12 billion expenditure to healthcare.

 Mr. Mathias Uloko, a community resident, speaking to MAWA via a telephone conversation, described the Taka community hospital as the worst healthcare centre where people go to be certified dead instead of getting treated for their illnesses.